At first glance, positive body image and body positivity may seem like the same thing, but they are not.

-Body positivity is a buzzword these days.
 People seem to be latching on to the idea of loving and appreciating their bodies.
-People post #bopo pics all the time.
-And while this may seem like a positive thing, unfortunately, much of the true meaning of “body positivity” is lost in mainstream social media.
+Social media users post body positive pictures all the time and while this may seem like a positive thing, unfortunately, much of the true meaning of “body positivity” is lost in mainstream social media.

-Body positivity is actually a social justice movement to give voices to those individuals in marginalized bodies.
+A Social justice movement is what body positivity is to give voices to those individuals in marginalized bodies.
 It’s rooted in the belief that ALL bodies are GOOD bodies.
-Including, but not limited to… fat bodies, disabled bodies, trans people, bodies of different races/ethnicities.
-And everyone deserves to find a place of body peace and respect for themselves.
+Including, but not limited to: fat bodies, disabled bodies, trans people, bodies of different races/ethnicities.
+Everyone deserves to find a place of body peace and respect for themselves.

 This is separate from having a “positive body image” and/or loving/liking the way your body looks.
 The body positive movement is so much more than aesthetics.

 It’s about existing in a world and being treated humanely regardless of how your body looks.

 Individuals who live in marginalized bodies have done so much work starting and continuing the body positive movement.
 The problem is, well, privileged women.
 Honestly, like myself, white, cis, smaller bodied etc. Have, most likely unintentionally, made it into something it’s not.
 I can understand why it happened.
 Who doesn’t like the idea of “body positivity”?
 But now, the voices of people who have started the movement are diluted, due to the other “body positive” noise that’s out there.

 I was inspired to write this blog after reading Lauren Newman’s (aka gofeedyourself) Instagram post on body positivity vs. positive body image.
 I LOVE how eloquently she put it.
 I got permission and am going to quote her: